PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 ```
 ./create-clusters.sh
 ```
-The cluster deployents are, essentially, the same as the standard book exercises.
+The cluster deployments are, essentially, the same as the standard book exercises.
 Once deployed, you will have two clusters running, one on each VIP you have assigned.

 You can verify the clusters were created by executing a kind get clusters, you will see the output below: